cverbah/Google-Maps-Scraper/README.md

 ## About:
 Scraper Bot for Google Maps <br>
-There are 2 files: A *.py script and a *.ipynb, both files perfom the same, but the jupyter notebook file is intended as an **example** of how the script works. <br>
+There are 2 files: A *.py script and a *.ipynb, both files do the same, but the jupyter notebook file is intended as an **example** of how the script works. <br>
 This script uses Google Chrome, so be sure to have it installed in your PC <br>
 Availabe in English and Spanish